metablaster/WindowsFirewallRuleset/README.md

 There are 2 ways to manage your rules:

-1. Using Local Group Policy, this method gives you basic freedom on what you can do with the rules, such as disabling them or changing some attributes and adding new rules.
+1. Using Local Group Policy, this method gives you basic freedom on what you can do with project rules, such as disabling them or changing some attributes and adding new rules.
 For more information see [ManageGPOFirewall.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/ManageGPOFirewall.md)
-2. Editing Powershell scripts, this method gives you full control, you can improve the rules, add new ones or screw them up.
+2. Editing PowerShell scripts, this method gives you full control, you can improve the rules, add new ones or screw them up.

 What ever your setup is, you will surely need to perform additional work such as adding more rules